Backstreet Boys singer Nick Carter accused of sexually assaulting 15-year-old on yacht: lawsuit

 The lawsuit lists sexual battery, intentional infliction of emotional distress and negligent infliction of emotional distress as causes of action.

-A lawsuit filed last December alleges Carter raped Shannon “Shay” Ruth when she was 17.
+This comes after a lawsuit was filed last December alleging Carter raped Shannon “Shay” Ruth when she was 17.
 Ruth alleges Carter, who was 21 at the time, gave her alcohol, raped her, and threatened her if she told anyone, documents said.

 In February of 2001, Ruth was invited onto a tour bus in Tacoma, Washington by Carter while she was waiting in line for an autograph.
 On the bus, Carter gave her cranberry juice with alcohol and said it was “VIP juice” after Ruth told him the drink tasted weird, according to the lawsuit.

 After Ruth drank the juice, the lawsuit said, Carter took her to the bathroom of the tour bus and assaulted her.
 He became irritated when Ruth got upset, asking her “Why are you crying?!
 Stop crying,” according to the lawsuit.
-Carter then took Ruth to the back of the tour bus and raped her, the lawsuit said.
+Carter then allegedly took Ruth to the back of the tour bus and raped her.

 Carter was also accused of rape by singer Melissa Schuman, who claimed he raped her in 2003.
 The statute of limitations expired before charges could be filed, and Carter has denied that allegation.

 Ruth and Schuman were named because they chose to identify themselves as victims of sexual assault.
-8 News Now does not identify victims of sexual assault unless they choose to publicly come forward.
+KLAS does not identify victims of sexual assault unless they choose to come forward.

 Carter has denied the allegations related to the December case and has never faced any criminal charges.
 His lawyers filed a counterclaim earlier this year, saying his accusers were taking advantage of the #MeToo movement, calling the women “opportunists” who “set out to thrust themselves into the spotlight and destroy innocent lives.”

-Lawyers for Carter did not immediately return a request for comment.
-His lawyers have never commented on the cases.

-A court date was not scheduled Tuesday in the new lawsuit.
-A judge was scheduled to her arguments regarding the anti-SLAPP case on Wednesday.
+A court date was not yet scheduled as of Tuesday in A.R.’s case, but a judge was scheduled to hear arguments regarding the anti-SLAPP case on Wednesday.